akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+1:53 PM 2/13/2025
+Before animating with Deformer, place at least one keyframe in the start frame.

 4:42 PM 2/12/2025
 F11 to render Animation.
 Destination folder needs to be ready.
 Esc to escape rendering.
 Folder is C:\Allan\anim_render